 Refog Review (2026): Features, Plans & Pricing

-Welcome to our Refog review (2026) - a quick look at what this monitoring software does, who it's best for, and where it falls short.
-We'll cover the core features, available plans, and how the pricing works so you can decide if it matches your needs.
-Expect a practical, no-hype breakdown focused on real-world use.
+Welcome to our Refog review (2026) - a quick look at what this monitoring software does, who it may be suitable for, and where it falls short.
+We'll cover the core features, available plans, pricing, and key compliance considerations so you can decide if it matches your needs.
+Expect a practical, no-hype breakdown focused on authorized and responsible use.

 What is Refog?

-Refog is a computer monitoring tool designed to record and summarize activity on a device.
-It's commonly used for employee monitoring and parental oversight, with logs and reports that can include things like app usage, websites visited, and screen captures (depending on the version and settings).
-In short, Refog focuses on giving the administrator visibility into how a computer is being used.
+Refog is a computer monitoring tool used to record and summarize activity on a device in authorized monitoring scenarios.
+It's commonly used for employee monitoring and parental oversight, with logs and reports that can include things like app usage, websites visited, and screen captures, depending on the version, settings, and lawful use case.
+In short, Refog focuses on giving authorized administrators visibility into how a computer is being used.

 Plans / Products (What Refog Offers)